-In 2016, Rev. Kyle Carnes and a group of volunteers made their first trip to the Pine Ridge Reservation in South Dakota and spent nearly a week working on carpentry projects building skirting for trailers, decks, bunk beds, and outhouses.
-Here they also immersed themselves in learning about the Oglala Lakota Nation and its culture and history.
+In 2016 and 2017, Rev. Kyle Carnes and a group of volunteers made annual trips to the Pine Ridge Reservation in South Dakota to spend nearly a week working on carpentry projects building skirting for trailers, decks, bunk beds, and outhouses, and immersing themselves in learning about the Oglala Lakota Nation and its culture and history.
 They worked hard, learned much, did without many of the luxuries we have grown accustomed to, slowed down the pace of life tremendously, and came alongside their Oglala Lakota neighbors to more fully appreciate their rich heritage.
 And all came away from South Dakota deeply changed by this experience.

 The Pine Ridge Reservation spans over 2.8 million acres of land and is the second-largest Native American Indian Reservation in the United States, yet it contains one of the poorest counties in our nation.
 Volunteers who travel here to work withe the Re-Member organization ... doing such things as building bunk beds for children and wheelchair ramps for elders; repairing roofing, siding, and trailer skirting on homes; installing outhouses; getting and delivering firewood; and more ... are shocked to find the living conditions here are harsh, third-world living conditions ... right here in the middle of the United States.